galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## Building a project hierarchy

-In the following example we are going to use the command-line tool to build a hierarchy of projects, where the parent project _dev.galasa.example.banking_ contains two test sub-projects or modules called _dev.galasa.example.banking.payee_ and _dev.galasa.example.banking.account_, and a mandatory OBR sub-project called _dev.galasa.example.banking.obr_.
+In the following example we are going to use the Galasa CLI to build a hierarchy of projects, where the parent project _dev.galasa.example.banking_ contains the following modules:
+- Two test sub-projects or modules called _dev.galasa.example.banking.payee_ and _dev.galasa.example.banking.account_
+- A mandatory OBR sub-project called _dev.galasa.example.banking.obr_.

 This setup is designed as an example of how to create a project structure that might ultimately be deployed to a Maven repository, so that your Galasa automation system can find everything it needs to run.